saucelabs/sauce-docs/docs/secure-connections.md

    </td>
   </tr>
   <tr>
-   <td>Customers can manage tunnel lifespan by launching different types of tunnels: ephemeral (per-build) tunnels or long-running tunnels.
+   <td>You can manage tunnel lifespan by launching different types of tunnels: ephemeral (per-build) tunnels or long-running tunnels.
    </td>
    <td>Sauce IPSec Proxy tunnels are long-running, by default.
    </td>
   </tr>
   <tr>
-   <td>Sauce Connect Proxy client (binary) runs within the customer's network to establish the tunnels, which use proprietary protocol over TLS 1.2.
+   <td>Sauce Connect Proxy client (binary) runs within your network to establish the tunnels, which use proprietary protocol over TLS 1.2.
    </td>
    <td>Sauce IPSec Proxy tunnels use industry standards to establish connection and offer two options for routing traffic to sites and apps under test.
    </td>